evgx81/Cpp-Projects/DataStructures/README.md

     - Implementing operations with the hash_table with class 'Car' elements.
 - AlphabeticalOrder
     - Printing all words in alphabetical order and the number of each word in the text.
+- ColorGraph
+    - Coloring a general graph with the minimum number of colors.